Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 What TuneCore is and isn’t

 Is: a logistics layer.
-Your music goes from your DAW to DSPs via TuneCore, royalties come back via TuneCore, splits and reporting are handled. $18/year for the privilege.
+Your music goes from your DAW to DSPs via TuneCore, royalties come back via TuneCore, splits and reporting are handled.
+From $24.99/year for the privilege.
+Before signing with any label or collaborator, a music recording contract template spells out who owns what.

 Isn’t: a label, a publisher, a marketing service, a PR agency, a sync licensing connector, an advance funder.
 Everything beyond distribution is on you.
 For most active indie artists this is the right division of responsibility — labels’ historical 25% cut bought a bundle of services that streaming-era artists often source elsewhere or don’t need.